Indusvalley7/tableau-project/README.md

 4.Create Growth Indicator Shapes based on the Growth %
 • Growth indicator displays Negative, No Change, and Positive as values and corresponding shapes against it.

-5.
-Create a trend line to show the selected category values •Theline shows an arrow or triangle at the last mark
+5.Create a trend line to show the selected category values •Theline shows an arrow or triangle at the last mark

 6.Create a dashboard filter for income group to be applied for all charts with the filter action enabled in the map as well